 Religion is a universal human experience.
 All societies, past and present, have some sort of shared beliefs and practices related (to some degree) to the supernatural.
 For millions of people around the world, religion is paramount to their individual and collective identity, and an important factor in how they live their lives.
 But not everyone agrees that this is best for society.

 Here are three reasons why religion is good for society and three more reasons why it may not be as good as we think.

 Religion is good for society

 Religion motivates people to do the right thing

 All major religions are preoccupied with morality, and all encourage people to be more righteous.
 Whether it is through providing inspiration, the promise of rewards in the afterlife, or the threat of punishment, religion can be a powerful social force.
-Great leaders like Mahatma Gandhi, Martin Luther King Jr., and Desmond Tutu, were all empowered by their faith to help those in need and stand up to injustice.
-Through their actions, they managed to change cultural attitudes, put a stop to oppressive governmental policies, and give voice to the underprivileged.
+Great leaders like Mahatma Gandhi, Martin Luther King Jr., Desmond Tutu, and Ruth Bader Ginsburg were all empowered by their faith to help those in need and stand up to injustice.
+Through their actions, they managed to change cultural attitudes, put a stop to oppressive governmental policies (or sexist government policies, in the case of Ruth) and give voice to the underprivileged.
 Inspired by religion, these leaders, and many more like them, improved the lives of millions and changed the modern world for the better.

 Religion has inspired great cultural achievements

 Some of humankind’s highest forms of expression have been inspired by religion.
 The pyramids in Egypt, the Parthenon in Greece, the Taj Mahal in India, and so many other architectural wonders were built as religious monuments.
 What’s more, Bach’s compositions were written as religious hymns.
 And Michelangelo’s masterpieces depict religious scenes.
 Centuries later, these masterpieces continue to be sources of awe and inspiration, not just for believers but for all of humanity, adding richness and meaning to the world at large.